 Tubular Heating Elements

 Tubular heating elements are heat generation tools characterized by their tubular shape.
 Most varieties are designed for use in either radiant heating or contact surface heating.
-A very common type of heating element, tubular heating elements can be bent in standard or custom shapes to fit a particular application; this flexibility accounts for much of tubular heaters’ popularity.
+A very common type of heating element, tubular heating elements can be bent in standard or custom shapes to fit a particular application.
+This flexibility accounts for much of tubular heaters’ popularity.

-Tubular heating coils can be found in consumer, commercial and industrial ovens and dryers, in dish washers, in space heaters and in a wide variety of other equipment and appliances.
+Tubular heating coils can be found in consumer, commercial, and industrial ovens and dryers, in dish washers, in space heaters, and in a wide variety of other equipment and appliances.
 They are sometimes coated with ceramic insulation to improve heat generation capacity and to protect the heating element from hazards.
 Tubular heating elements are usually constructed of an inner conductive material and protective sheathing.
-Some of these materials include nickel, steel, aluminum, copper, brass and other electrically and thermally conductive metals.
+Some of these materials include nickel, steel, aluminum, copper, brass, and other electrically and thermally conductive metals.

-Tubular heaters that are used in ovens are often insulated with a ceramic material like silicon carbide in order to augment heat generation capacity and to prevent unwanted contact with hazards like dripping oils or grease; this reduces the likelihood of accidental ignition.
-Other common insulation materials include fluropolymers, other metals like iron and nickel alloys, polyimides and even synthetic rubber.
+Tubular heaters that are used in ovens are often insulated with a ceramic material like silicon carbide in order to augment heat generation capacity and to prevent unwanted contact with hazards like dripping oils or grease.
+This reduces the likelihood of accidental ignition.
+Other common insulation materials include fluropolymers, other metals like iron and nickel alloys, polyimides, and even synthetic rubber.
 Because tubular heaters are so versatile, and because of the wide range of customization options available to their users, tubular heating elements can be applied in a greater range of contexts than can most other heating element varieties.